HegdeChaitra/Virtual-HR-System/README.md

 # BIT-Placement
 Android application for BIT Placement office

-Some screenshots of the Mobile Application
+See below for some screenshots of the Mobile Application:

 ![Alt text](Screenshot_2017-04-03-14-53-32.png?raw=true "Title")